citp/privacy-policy-historical/c/cl/clo/cloze.com.md

 We collect personal information you voluntarily provide to us, such as when you register for an account and create a profile, send us an email or post information or other content to our Site, or when other users provide information about you.

-In order to use some features of this Website, we may ask you to complete a registration form and create a user name and password ("Cloze Login Credentials").
+In order to use some features of the Websites, we may ask you to complete a registration form and create a user name and password ("Cloze Login Credentials").
 During any such registration, you are required to give truthful contact information (such as name and email address) in accordance with our Terms of Service.
-We use this information to contact you about the Services on our Website in which you have expressed interest.
+We use this information to contact you about the Services on our Websites in which you have expressed interest.
 We also use it to create your user profile (your "Public Profile").
 Your Public Profile contains personal information such as your first name, last name, organization, title, location, and a profile picture if available.
 A subset of your Public Profile information may be searched and viewed by other users of the Service.
 Except for your name and organization, you may be able to remove some personal information from your Public Profile.
-If you apply for or purchase a Premium Service requiring billing or payment information on our Website, we require that you provide certain additional personal information, including your address, phone number, and credit card number ("Payment Information").
+If you apply for or purchase a Premium Service requiring billing or payment information on our Websites, we require that you provide certain additional personal information, including your address, phone number, and credit card number ("Payment Information").
 This information is necessary to process your requests and to contact you.

 Your data that you import in connection with the Services such as files, social networking data, and email archives that you choose to provide to us in order to create and update your Cloze account may contain personal information.
 By default we will treat your data as confidential ("Private Data") except as described in this Privacy Policy.
 Your data will remain Private Data until you share or disclose it to another user.